emilhe/dash-leaflet-docs/docs/geojson_tutorial.md

 ### Scatter Plot

 The `GeoJSON` component supports customization of how points are rendered via the `pointToLayer` option.
 In this example, a scatter plot is created by rendering the points as circle markers colored based on a feature value (population density).
-Note that since the colorscale is constructed using the `chroma` javascript library, it must be pass via the `external_scripts` keyword of the `Dash` object.
+Note that since the colorscale is constructed using the `chroma` javascript library, it must be passed via the `external_scripts` keyword of the `Dash` object.

 .. dash-proxy:: docs.scatter_plot

 ### Scatter Cluster

-Just like the `pointToLayer` prop controls point rendered, the `clusterToLayer` prop controls how clustered are rendered.
+Just like the `pointToLayer` prop controls how point are rendered, the `clusterToLayer` prop controls how clusters are rendered.
 In the example below, the scatter plot example is extended to perform clustering with a custom cluster rendering function that draws a colored circle (with the color based on the average value of the clustered points) with the number of clustered points printed in the center.

 .. dash-proxy:: docs.scatter_cluster